-Entering BIOS setup program
+Entering BIOS Setup

 - 1. Turn on your computer. - 2.
-Press F2 immediately to enter the BIOS setup program. - NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the desktop.
+Press F2 immediately to enter the BIOS Setup. - NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the desktop.
 Then, turn off your computer and try again.